 - 5.8.1 Content of Personnel Files A central personnel file will be maintained for all regular employees.
 The personnel file may contain information regarding the employee's current assignment, payroll status, and work history, including but not limited to job qualifications, certification, licenses, employment contract(s), evaluation data, disciplinary information, and such other documents, written materials, and data as may be reasonably deemed necessary and appropriate by the Board for sound and efficient personnel administration.
 Anonymous material and other matters that are prohibited by law, regulation, or Board policy from being maintained in personnel files should not be included therein.
-Employees may reasonably supplement or respond in writing to any material contained in the personnel file. - 5.8.2 Alternate Data Storage Personnel file data may be stored or maintained electronically or digitally. - 5.8.3 Confidentiality In general, the contents of an employee's personnel file will be deemed confidential except for documents, information, and materials that are matters of public information or public record under applicable state or federal law.
+Employees may reasonably supplement or respond in writing to any material contained in the personnel file with which they disagree and such responses will also be included in the personnel file. - 5.8.2 Alternate Data Storage Personnel file data may be stored or maintained electronically or digitally. - 5.8.3 Confidentiality In general, the contents of an employee's personnel file will be deemed confidential except for documents, information, and materials that are matters of public information or public record under applicable state or federal law.